Promoting maternal emotional health

 through education, support, and advocacy

-SAVE THE DATE for the next TPDC Quarterly meetings, April 24th and Oct.
-23rd, 2018.
+SAVE THE DATE for the last TPDC Quarterly meeting of the year on Oct.
+23rd, 2018

 GPS for Parents – Coming April 4-5, 2018

 GPS For Parents is a Must for those already facilitating parent support groups AND for those who would like to know how.
 TPDC is hosting a training in Tucson with the support of Tucson Medical Center, which is where the 2-day workshop will take place.
 This is a cozy, hands-on format led by Massachusetts based faculty.
 There will be a 30-person registration limit.

 If you are coming from out of town, we have reserved a block of sleeping rooms at the Sheraton Hotel right next door.
 To book a room at the Sheraton, click HERE.